NilsRethmeier/Webmarks/helper_processes/crawl_website_content/README.md

  - have '/tags/' path
  - have '/tag/' path
  - have '/search/' path

 ##### Input:
-a '*.json' file for every crawled domain in path: '/crawl_website_content/linkfiles/raw/'
+'*.json' file for every crawled domain in path: '/crawl_website_content/linkfiles/raw/'
 ##### Output:
-a '*_cleaned.txt' file for every crawled domain with the urls that are eligible to be crawled with newspaper.py in the path: '/crawl_website_content/linkfiles/cleaned/'
+'*_cleaned.txt' file for every crawled domain with the urls that are eligible to be crawled with newspaper.py in the path: '/crawl_website_content/linkfiles/cleaned/'

 ### normaliser.py
 ##### Goal: